About Us

 Phentermine’s primary effect is to reduce or eliminate the sensations of hunger and specific food cravings, so that dieters are able to follow a healthy diet without feeling starved or deprived.
 Phentermine also works by creating the sensations of satiety (feeling full) at much lower levels of food intake.
 This helps dieters to not only eat less, but also to learn to recognize and adapt to smaller portion sizes.
 Phentermine also produces a modest increase in the metabolism and a mild perception of increased energy, so that those taking it are more physically active and burn more calories through the day.

 Obesity is at epidemic proportions in the U.S., and is now the leading cause of premature morbidity and mortality in the United States.
-The obese at are dramatically increased risk of coronary heart disease, stroke, colon, breast, endometrial and prostate cancers, diabetes, hypertension, hypercholesterolemia, sleep apnea, gall bladder disease, osteoarthritis, and many other diseases.
+The obese at are dramatically increased risk of coronary heart disease, stroke, colon, breast, endometrial and prostate cancers, diabetes, hypertension, hypercholesterolemia, sleep apnea, gallbladder disease, osteoarthritis, and many other diseases.
 As research into the causes of obesity has progressed, it has come to be seen more as a chronic disease with both biological and behavioral underpinnings, similar to diabetes or hypertension,

-While the ideal for many chronic diseases, including diabetes, hypertension, or obesity, would be for their control without medication, it many cases this goal cannot be achieved, and the alternatives become to add a medication as an aid, or else let the disease progress inadequately controlled.
+While the ideal for many chronic diseases, including diabetes, hypertension, or obesity, would be for their control without medication, in many cases this goal cannot be achieved, and the alternatives become to add a medication as an aid, or else let the disease progress inadequately controlled.
 Just as medications have been developed and are now being routinely used to treat conditions such as depression or smoking, which were once also thought due to poor behavior or moral failings, so too is obesity being recognized as a health condition which in many cases is poorly controllable through behavior alone, and which can benefit from treatment with a medication in combination with behavioral change.

 Get Started Today